johnstaveley/RaspberryPiControl/README.md

 You can use the IoT Hub explorer to send direct messages to the Raspberry Pi and control its hardware using the 'ControlAction' direct method and following json package:
 {
-	"Method": SetRelay, GetRelay or SetServo,
+	"Method": SetRelay, GetRelay, SetServo or SetText
-	"Number": value of the hardware if applicable, "Value": 0 or 1 for relays and 0 to 1 for servos
+	"Number": Value of the hardware if applicable "Value": 0 or 1 for relays and 0 to 1 for servos "Message": When writing to the screen, the message to send }
-}

 e.g. this will turn Relay 4 on:
 {
 	"Method": "SetRelay",
 	"Number": 4,
+	"Value": 1,
+	"Message": ""
+}

+this writes a message to the second row (Number) and third character location of the LCD screen:

+{
+	"Method": "SetText",
+	"Number": 2,
-	"Value": 1
+	"Value": 3,
+    "Message": "Hardware Test"
 }

 if there is a mistake then a bad request will be returned to you